Campbell-Muscle-Lab/FiberSim/docs/pages/structures/structures.md

 # Structures

-This and the following pages describe the structures that are used for FiberSim input/output.
+The following pages describe the model and batch files that are used for FiberSim input/output.